artefactual-labs/ansible-atom/README.md

 # ansible-atom

-This role helps to install Access to Memory (AtoM) in Ubuntu Linux (trusty and xenial).
+This role helps to install Access to Memory (AtoM) in Linux (trusty, xenial and Centos / RedHat 7).

 Please feel free to add support for other platforms, pull requests accepted!